Chapter 1 : Operation Mistletoe

 “There has to be some way,” he complained.

 “How about this,” said Sirius straightening up.
 “You go down the dungeons straight after lunch and I’ll tell Lily that’s where you’ve gone.
-She will of course refuse to believe me and assume that you’re lying in wait in the other direction.
-Therefore walking right into your clutches.”
+She will of course assume I'm lying, trying to get her to go in the opposite direction.
+Therefore, thinking that the dungeons are the safest place, she will walk right into your clutches.”

-James looked at him dubiously but was forced to admit that he had nothing better to try.
+James looked at him dubiously but was forced to admit that he had nothing to lose by at least trying it.

 “May as well give it a shot,” he said.